computational-biology/bpnet/README.md

-This program is for finding the base-pair network In RNAs.
+This program is for finding the base-pair networks as well as overlap networks In DNA/RNAs.
- It assumes a .out or .rob file as its input.
+ It assumes a cif, pdb or out file as its input.
- In case of .rob file it expects .out file as well.
- In both the cases, it assumes the .dat file.

  The switches are:
      -netsize=5 (prints only network of size 5), Default is 3 -netsize=5-10 (prints only network of size 5 to 10), Default is 3-30